-- Industrial Designs: protecting the external appearance of products
+- Industrial Designs: these protect the external appearance of products

-- Trademarks and Trade Names (Distinctive Signs): protecting graphic and/or denominative combinations that help to distinguish certain products or services from other similar ones provided by other economic agents in the market.
+- Trademarks and Trade Names (Distinctive Signs): these protect the combination of graphic and/or denominative elements that help distinguish products and services on the market from other similar ones offered by other economic agents.

-- Patents and Utility Models: protecting inventions consisting of products and procedures susceptible to reproduction and reiteration for industrial ends.
+- Patents and utility models: these protect inventions consisting of products and procedures which are susceptible to reproduction and/or use for industrial purposes

-- Semiconductor Topographies: protecting the (diagram of) pathways of the different layers and elements making up an integrated circuit, their three-dimensional arrangement and their interconnections, that is, what constitutes its "topography".
+- Topographies of semiconductors: these protect the (diagram of) pathways of the different layers and elements making up an integrated circuit, their three-dimensional arrangement and their interconnections, that is, what constitutes its "topography".

 Industrial property rights enable the holder to decide who can use them and how.

 These rights are granted through a procedure carried out by the competent organisation (in Spain this is the Spanish Patent and Trademark Office) and the protection they provide covers the whole country.